Center for Asian American Media

 CAAMFest

-CAAM presents CAAMFest in May, the world’s largest showcase for new Asian American and Asian film, food, and music programs, annually presenting over 100 works in San Francisco and Oakland.
-Since 1982, our film festival has been an important launching point for Asian American independent filmmakers as well as a vital source for new Asian cinema.
+CAAM presents CAAMFest, the world’s leading showcase for new Asian American film, food, and music programs, which annually reaches over 10,000 attendees, storied filmmakers, thought leaders, and tastemakers every May in San Francisco and Oakland.
+Since 1982, our film festival has been an important launching point for Asian American independent filmmakers.
+You can help sustain the festival by helping support exciting events, must-see Asian American films, unique food experiences, and filmmaker and industry panels and conversations.

 CAAM Fellowship